* Catalan stance sets region on collision course with Madrid

 * High court jails heads of two separatist groups

-* Tens of thousands demonstrate in Barcelona (Updates with protests in Barcelona, constitutional court)
+* Tens of thousands demonstrate in Barcelona (Adds end of demonstrations)

 BARCELONA, Oct 17 (Reuters) - Catalonia refused on Tuesday to bow to the Spanish government's demand that it renounce a symbolic declaration of independence, setting it on a political collision course with Madrid later this week.

 Madrid has threatened to put Catalonia, which accounts for a fifth of Spain's economy, under direct central rule if its regional government does not abandon independence by Thursday.